 2. is suitable for the use stipulated in the contract and

-3. is handed over with the agreed accessories and instructions, including assembly and installation instructions.The quality according to sentence 1 number 1 includes the type, quantity, quality, functionality, compatibility, interoperability and other characteristics of the item for which the parties have agreed requirements.
+3. is handed over with the agreed accessories and the agreed instructions, including assembly and installation instructions.The quality according to sentence 1 number 1 includes the type, quantity, quality, functionality, compatibility, interoperability and other characteristics of the item for which the parties have agreed requirements.

 (3) Unless otherwise validly agreed, the item complies with the objective requirements if it is